Surrogate Modeling of Urban Boundary-Layer Flow: Results

-\subsection{Double-Averaged Flow Profiles}
+\subsubsection{Double-Averaged Flow Profiles}

 When examining exchange processes between urban areas and the atmosphere, it is common to focus on time- and horizontally-averaged quantities, also known as double-averaged quantities.
 Conceptually, the choice of the horizontal averaging region should enable a sensible interpretation of the resulting vertical profiles, retaining the scales of interest while removing scales that will be described statistically \citep{schmid2019volume}.
-In the considered open-channel flow setup, the flow is periodic in the horizontal directions and the interest is on vertical variations of flow statistics; thus, a sensible spatial-averaging region is a thin slab of thickness $\delta_z$.
+In the considered open-channel flow setup, the flow is periodic in the horizontal directions, and the interest is on vertical variations of flow statistics; thus, a sensible spatial-averaging region is a thin slab of thickness $\delta_z$.
 In the past decades, significant attention has been given to developing one-dimensional models for the average wind patterns over urban landscapes that are horizontally homogeneous at the spatial scale of interest \citep{macdonald2000modelling, di2008simple, yang2016exponential, castro2017urban, li2022bridging}.
 These profiles, along with associated aerodynamic parameters and profiles of higher-order velocity moments, play a vital role in phenomenological surface-flux models for urban climate and weather forecasting research \citep[see, e.g.,][]{Shamarock2008, Grimmond2010, chen2012research}.
-It is hence of interest to verify the abilities of the proposed surrogates in reproducing double-averaged profiles of relevant flow statistics.
-Figure \ref{LOG_VAR} presents such profiles, with a lens on the mean streamwise velocity ($\langle \overline{u} \rangle$) and normal resolved Reynolds stresses ($\langle \overline{u^\prime u^\prime} \rangle$, $\langle \overline{v^\prime v^\prime} \rangle$,$\langle \overline{w^\prime w^\prime} \rangle$) for a reference approaching wind angle $\alpha=35^{\circ}$.
+Hence, it is of interest to verify the abilities of the proposed surrogates in reproducing double-averaged profiles of relevant flow statistics.

-Focusing on the $\langle \overline{u} \rangle$ profile, in the big-data regime, the MLP (KNN) surrogate predicts such a quantity with an $\mathrm{RMAE} = 0.7\% \ (1.8\%)$.
-In the moderate-data regime, the performance of the MLP surrogate remains high, with an $\mathrm{RMAE} = 0.8\%$, whereas that of the KNN model deteriorates, with an $\mathrm{RMAE} = 13.0\%$.
-In the small-data regime, both surrogates overestimate $\langle \overline{u} \rangle$ throughout the boundary layer, with an RMAE of $11.9\%$ for the MLP and $13.0\%$ for the KNN.
-Once again, predictions from the KNN for the moderate- and small-data regimes closely match.